zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/SAML/_index.md

 In versions below 3.6.9 of the SAML module, configuration can be done using the app pages – see the [Using SSO Landing pages](#ssolandingpage) section above.
 However, in version 4.0.0 and above, you have the option to use constants or custom microflows to configure your app at deploy time.

-The process diagram below explains three different ways to complete the deploy-time configuration of the SAML module.
+This section explains three different ways to complete the deploy-time configuration of the SAML module.
 The [Easy Flow configuration](#easy-flow) offers a default and straightforward setup, while the [Non-default configuration](#non-default) enables customization of the IdP configuration by implementing custom microflows.
 Alternatively, in the [Runtime Configuration Flow](#runtime-config), you can deploy your app first and then complete the configuration within the app interface.

-{{< figure src="/attachments/appstore/platform-supported-content/modules/saml/xxxxx.png" max-width=80% >}}

 ### Easy Default Flow{#easy-flow}

 This configuration offers simple and default settings.
 It is the ideal configuration for quickly implementing the SAML module, particularly for users aiming to kickstart their SSO application.
 With this approach, users can create an SSO app in the IdP without complete dependency on SP metadata.
 The following sub-sections guide you through the detailed configuration steps:

+{{< figure src="/attachments/appstore/platform-supported-content/modules/saml/Easy-default.png" >}}

 #### Creating SP Manually at Your IdP{#create-sp-manually}